JupiterOne/sdk/docs/integrations/development.md

 In the future, the `j1` CLI will provide a suite of commands for interfacing with queries, questions, rules, and various other JupiterOne features.
 This may end up living under a `@jupiterone/dev-tools` project.
-That repo might even end up becoming a monorepo and become a one stop shop for all JupiterOne related development tools.
+That repo might even end up becoming a monorepo and become a one-stop shop for all JupiterOne related development tools.

 ##### Better methods of authentication with JupiterOne